Stabilizers, Measures and IP-sets: Equations and product-free sets

-Motivated by the second author's model-theoretic approach in \cite{dP19} to Gowers's solution \cite{wG08} to the asymptotics of product-free sets \cite{BS85} in finite quasi-random groups, we say that a type $p$ is \emph{product-free} if $p\cup (p\inv\cdot p)$ is inconsistent.
-Note that $p$ is not product-free if and only if some (or equivalently, every) realization $a$ of $p$ is of the form $a=b\cdot c$, where $b$ and $c$ both realize $p$.
-A type is not product-free if and only if it is the intersection of definable sets which are not product-free.
-Therefore, if there exists a product-free type over an elementary submodel, there is a product-free type over every elementary submodel.
+Motivated by the second author's model-theoretic approach in \cite{dP19} to Gowers's solution \cite{wG08} to the asymptotics of product-free sets \cite{BS85} in finite quasi-random groups, we say that a partial type $\Sigma$ is \emph{product-free} if $\Sigma\cup (\Sigma\inv\cdot \Sigma)$ is inconsistent.
+Note that $\Sigma$ is not product-free if and only if some realization $a$ of $\Sigma$ is of the form $a=b\cdot c$, where $b$ and $c$ both realize $\Sigma$.
+If the complete type $p$ is not product-free, then every realization $a$ of $p$ is a product of two realizations of $p$.
+A partial type is not product-free if and only if it is the intersection of definable sets which are not product-free.
+Therefore, if there exists a product-free (partial) type over an elementary submodel, there is a product-free (partial) type over every elementary submodel.

 The next result can be easily proved along the lines of Fact \ref{F:Hr}, as shown in \cite[Lemma 3.3]{dP19}.
 For the sake of the presentation, we will provide a direct proof, which essentially follows the outline of the proof of \cite[Theorem 2.12]{MOS18}.